-Green Chef is the only one of the two that’s certified organic but both Green Chef and Factor source their ingredients carefully.
-When I researched the menu and ingredients, I found out that all veggies and eggs in Green Chef’s meal kits are organic, and everything else is sustainably raised, caught, or sourced.
+Green Chef is one of the better meal delivery services out there.
+For example, when I researched the menu and ingredients, I found out that all of Green Chef’s veggies and eggs are organic and that everything else is sustainably raised, caught, or sourced.

 No – they are separate companies with vastly different offerings.
 For instance, Green Chef offers organic meal kits whereas Factor offers health- and fitness-conscious prepared meals.
 Take a look at my Meal Variety section above to get a better understanding of each company’s offerings.

 Green Chef’s meals (per serving) vary in price.
 For example, when you opt for Green Chef’s largest order, which is 4 weekly meals for 6 people, you’ll pay $5.99 per serving.
 If you order fewer servings per week, you’ll pay slightly more – so I always recommend getting as many meals as you can to save money.